 Subscribe to our blog and get our blog posts delivered to your inbox!

 5. Develop a change management plan

-Technological change can be uncomfortable and intimidating for your staff, so make sure they are aware of the plan and have proper training in place for the easiest transition.
+Technological change can be uncomfortable and intimidating for your staff, so ensure they are aware of the plan and have the proper training for the easiest transition.
 It’s always better to communicate change early.